Videogame / The Last Stand

 - Driven to Suicide: Implied in one of the notes in Union City.

 - Drop the Hammer: Claw Hammers and Sledge Hammers are some of the melee weapons in Union City and Dead Zone.
-An improvised version of the latter is also present in Dead Zone.
+An improvised version of the latter called the War Hammer is also present in Dead Zone.

 - Eleventh Hour Superpower: In The Last Stand, you find the M82 Barrett after you have found everything else possible.
 Also, the first soldier zombie you run into in The Last Stand comes with a M4A1 assault rifle in case you haven't found it yet.